2blue1clown/rainfall-console-application/README.md

 - Had a small attempt at the trend, but didn't seem to get very far.
 - Output is ok, a little bare bones.
 - Technical knowledge seems ok, but could do with some training.

+## Second Attempt Feedback (looking at commit f9e0061)
+I showed a friend of mine my code to get the following feedback.
+- still does not use many of the SOLID programming principles.
+- the solution over does it with the number of projects... this increases the build times and is just a bit unnessercy.
+I should just use classes to seperate concerns.
+- don't make properties public just so that I can test them.
+This is a SIN!
+Instead make another class where that function/property is public and give that to the class where it was originally private.
+This has the advantage of forcing loosly coupled code.
+- (minor) in my core service I am losing the advantage of IEnumerables by putting putting the entire enumerable in a dictionary.
+Instead I should make another enumerable that has the properties that I want.
+That way if someone just wants to get the first few elements then they can without having to load the entire thing.
 ## How I used SOLID principles

+### Single Responsibility Principle
+TODO
+### Open-Closed Principle
+TODO
+### Liskov Substitution Principle
+TODO
+### Interface Segregation Principle
+TOOD
+### Dependency Inversion Principle
+TOOD